 So, you’ve decided foster adoption is the right choice for your family.
 The first step to the process is to contact your local office for the welfare of children.
 Parents can search the National Foster Care & Adoption Directory to find the closest office.
 It’s often an acronym, like CYS or DCYF or OCY.

 Local offices tend to like placing children with local families, so making a connection and developing a relationship with them can work in your favor — you will be at the front of their minds when a child is available for adoption.
 Ask your office about foster care training and resources.
 There is often a central person who is devoted to recruiting foster families, and can conduct in-person consultations to help determine if foster care is the right fit for you and your family.

 Be clear right from the beginning that you’re interested in placements in which it’s likely the child will become available for adoption.
 The agency has ways to analyze each case as to the likelihood that it will end up in an adoption versus a reunification.

 In most states, you’ll also need an attorney.
 You should be able to receive a reimbursement to cover legal fees, but it does make sense to hire your own lawyer.
 He or she will help you finalize the adoption and, as part of that, negotiate the subsidy agreement.
-[To ensure experience with adoption, look for a fellow of the American Academy of Adoption Attorneys.]
+[To ensure experience with adoption, look for a fellow of the Academy of Adoption and Assisted Reproduction Attorneys.]

 You can also visit a national photo listing such as AdoptUSKids, The Adoption Exchange, or Children Awaiting Parents and view children who are available for adoption in different geographic areas.
 If you’re interested in an interstate adoption, proceed with your home study.
 Start by calling agencies in your area and ask if they prepare home studies for families adopting from the foster system.
 Because the state will pay for home studies for foster adoption, keep in mind that you won’t be able to use that home study to complete a private adoption.